mttschltz/kittythinks/content/food-security-resources.md

 Consumption losses include food waste in households, the gastronomy sector and retail.
 Households waste food by failing to consume bought food - the World Food Programme estimates that 60% of all consumption losses happen here⁴.

-Unsurprisingly, the food losses from lack of consumption happen largely in wealthy regions such as Europe, North America and Oceania and are especially critical for cereals.
+Unsurprisingly, the food losses from waste in consumption happen largely in wealthy regions such as Europe, North America and Oceania and are especially critical for cereals.